Geeksltd/Olive/docs/DevOps/Cluster-setup.md

 # Cluster setup (Kubernetes and AWS)

 ## Introduction
-This document describes what Kubernetes is and how it can be set up on AWS.
+This document describes what Kubernetes is and how it can be set up on AWS and Azure.
 We will try to use a simple imaginary inventory application as a case study to run using Kubernetes to simplify the learning process.

 Our application is a microservice based, containerized system.
 It consists of two services, `Product Management` and `Stock Reportin`g.
 We assume that the `Project Management` service will not be used a lot, but the `Stock Reporting` (which is a heavy process) is used frequently.